MATISSE GRA4MAT p2 tutorial

 Please note: in this example, the following verification report does not pertain to the above OB defintiion for technical reasons related to the turorial account!

-Having completed the CAL-SCI sequence, you could add another CAL OB if you want to check the consistency of the calibrator observations.
+Having completed the CAL-SCI sequence, you could add another CAL OB if you want to check the consistency of the calibrator observations or if the first calibrator is too faint in one of the bands.
 You can save yourself some time after having added the science OB by selecting the calibrator OB and selecting the "Duplicate OB" option under the "Edit" menu (top task bar).
 This will create a copy of the selected OB and add it at the end of the current concatenation.
-You would still need to adapt the LST intervals though to comply with the aforementioned rules.
+You would still need to update the target info, if needed.

 It is recomended at this stage to check the concatenation itself using the same "Check" button we used for the verification of a single OB, but after selecting the concatenation in the left window of p2.
 Even if the individual OBs check out OK, the verification of a concatention will additionally check the LST intervals in relation to each other.
 You may receive a wrning message for the CAL-SCI concatenation since it is non-standard; either way, CAL-SCI or SCI-CAL is OK.

 The completed concatenation is already in the ESO data base thanks to the p2 web data base interface, but it has to be certified before being ready for execution.
 Certification includes verification, but also sets the status of the concatenation (or OB) in the database to one which prevents modification by the user.
 This is to allow your support astronomer to review your OBs.
-Additionally, certification also checks if you have prepared the Readme information.
+Additionally, certification also checks if you have prepared the Readme information and worked on the check list.
 Once you certified all concatenations of your run, you select your run and click the "Notify ESO" button.
 This will trigger the email to your support astronomer that your run is ready for review.
 For more information, see http://www.eso.org/sci/observing/phase2/p2intro/p2Features.MATISSE.html.